How to Install Opera Browser on Ubuntu Linux

 Accessing Opera from the Desktop

-Navigate to Applications, use the Search function, and then select Opera {version} from the list of applications.
+Navigate to Applications, use the Search function, and select Opera Stable (or Opera Beta / Opera Developer depending on which version you installed) from the list of applications.

 sudo apt update